 The PRA requires that each agency “shall certify . . . that each collection of information . . . is necessary for the proper performance of the functions of the agency, including that the information has practical utility” (44 U.S.C.
 3506(c)(3)(A); 5 CFR 1320.5(d)(1)(iii)).
 FMCSA can no longer certify that the quarterly requirements are “necessary for the proper performance of the functions of the agency.”
-Therefore, FMCSA is proposing to discontinue the quarterly reporting requirements.
+Therefore, FMCSA is discontinuing the quarterly reporting requirements.

-A rule has federalism implications under E.O.
+A rule has implications under E.O.
 13132, Federalism, if it has a substantial direct effect on State or local governments and would either preempt State law or impose a substantial direct cost of compliance on the States.
 FMCSA has analyzed this rulemaking under that Order and has determined that it does not have federalism implications.

 Unfunded Mandates Reform Act

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $143.1 million (which is the value of $100,000,000 in 2010 after adjusting for inflation) or more in any 1 year.
 This rulemaking would not result in such an expenditure.

 This rulemaking will not effect a taking of private property or otherwise have taking implications under E.O.
 12630, Governmental Actions and Interference with Constitutionally Protected Property Rights.